hapipal/hodgepodge/API.md

         server.views(/* ... */);
     },
     name: 'my-plugin',
-    dependencies: ['vision']  // Hodgepodge enforces this dependency when the plugin is registered
+    dependencies: ['@hapi/vision']  // Hodgepodge enforces this dependency when the plugin is registered
-    // dependencies: { hodgepodge: ['vision'] }
+    // dependencies: { hodgepodge: ['@hapi/vision'] }
     // The commented line above would additionally ensure
     // this plugin is registered with hodgepodge (optional) };